Public Comments for 01/23/2026 Courts of Justice - Criminal

 Discovery discrepancies are rampant throughout several cases that I know of.
 Please pass this bill to allow for more transparency.
 Both sides should be able to see and request all evidence both before and after trial so that they can accurately represent their case!

-HB127 - Person not free on bail; court appearance.
+HB127 - Person not free on bail; court appearance, right to counsel.

 I am Scott E. Peyton, Director of Government Affairs at Prison Fellowship, and I am writing to express Prison Fellowship’s support for HB127.
 At its core, HB127 reflects a fundamental constitutional principle: liberty must be safeguarded through fair and timely due process whenever it is at risk.
 Virginia’s Patrick Henry, a leading champion of the Bill of Rights, believed that individual liberties must be protected through clear constitutional safeguards, especially in criminal proceedings where the state's power weighs heavily against the individual.
 That enduring commitment to liberty through due process continues to guide our understanding of justice today.
 HB127 honors Virginia’s constitutional tradition by reinforcing the protections that secure liberty through fair and timely due process.
 By strengthening access to counsel at the earliest stage of a criminal case, the bill upholds the presumption of innocence, advances due process, and reflects the principles that inspired the adoption of the Bill of Rights itself.
 For these reasons, Prison Fellowship respectfully urges your support of HB127.